I received this as a gift and couldnt be more pleased! I lost one plant but the rest are doing well! Its a very well put together package

 Berry Plants Grab Bag provide abundant foliage and food in many zones around the country.
-Common berries include strawberries, blackberries, raspberries and blueberries, but there are additional species like mulberries (which grow on a tree), serviceberries and huckleberries, though those last ones are normally found in the wild only.
+Common berries include strawberries, blackberries, raspberries, and blueberries, but there are new species like mulberries (which grow on a tree), serviceberries and huckleberries, though those last ones are usually found in the wild only.

 Most raspberries and blueberries do well in zones from 2 or 3 to 7, and strawberries and blackberries like zones 3 to 10 and 5 to 10, respectively.